amper5and/node-google-voice/readme.md

 	     baseUrl: 'https://www.google.com/voice' } }
 	```

-### Status Codes: GV.STATUSES
-In usual Node fashion, every callback's first argument is `error`.
-By convention, `error` is `0` or `null` for a successful request.
-Other codes indicate failure.
-The list of all codes is found in `GV.STATUSES`.
-An `error` of `0` for the `client.connect` and `client.set` methods just means that there were no errors up to the point of submitting the request to Google.
-The response from Google may have an error code in it, and can be parsed by the end user.
-See 'Google Responses' below.

 ### Google Responses
 Some callbacks have a response from Google in the `body`.
 These include callbacks for `client.connect` and `client.set`.
 It is JSON data, and is typically something like: